A sheathed thermocouple is used to protect the thermocouple junction, which measures temperature, from attack by corrosive environments.

 Overall, there are many factors to consider before choosing a thermocouple for your application.
 Choosing a thermocouple that is appropriate for your operating temperature range, accuracy, response time, price, and installation requirements is important.

-Please contact us if you have any questions about thermocouples or need help choosing the right one for your application.
+Please contact us if you have any questions about grounded and ungrounded thermocouples or need help choosing the right one for your application.
 We would be happy to assist you.